Apr 01, 2020

 I write this post on April 1.
 April Fools’ Day.
 If only this pandemic were just that.
 Unfortunately, it is not a joke and there are no do-overs.
 That’s just wishful thinking, I am afraid.

 So the New Reality is here to stay.
 Literally hundreds of thousands of Ontario residential mortgages have regular mortgage instalments that fall due today.
 Residential mortgagors by the thousands are expected to default today in the payment of principle and interest owing under their institutional mortgages and under their private lender mortgages.

-The analogy of a train barreling down a mountainside with no breaks seems particularly apropos.
+The analogy of a train barreling down a mountainside with no brakes seems particularly apropos.
 And the (up to) 6 months’ deferral of principle and interests instalments sanctioned by the federal mortgage insurers is not going to be a ‘fix’.
 Rather, as discussed in my March 28/20 Blog post THE NEW REALITY: PRIVATE MORTGAGE LENDERS’ RIGHTS AND REMEDIES - Part II of a Series, this institutionally sanctioned deferral will result in the erosion of mortgagors’ equities in their homes, to the detriment of private mortgage lenders.
 And many homeowners will simply not survive this pandemic economically.
 And the private mortgagees will be left to pick up the proverbial pieces when the pandemic subsides and when life gets back to near-normal.

 A default is best described as a failure of the borrower to do what the borrower promised to do (or promised not to do) in the mortgage document itself.
 There are basically 3 flavours of mortgage defaults:

 - direct monetary defaults (the borrowers’ failure to pay to the mortgagee amounts owing under the charge)